Elibia dolichus

 Elibia dolichus is a moth of the family Sphingidae first described by John O. Westwood in 1847.
-It is found in Nepal, north-eastern India, Bangladesh, Thailand, southern China, Malaysia (Peninsular, Sarawak, Sabah), Indonesia (Sumatra, Kalimantan, Java) to the Philippines (Palawan Island).
+It is found in Nepal, north-eastern India, Bangladesh, Myanmar, Thailand, southern China, Malaysia (Peninsular, Sarawak, Sabah), Indonesia (Sumatra, Kalimantan, Java) to the Philippines (Palawan Island).

 Description

 The wingspan is 120–146 mm.

 Biology

 The larvae feed on Saurauia, Leea, Cayratia and Tetrastigma species.